Pilea is a great ornamental plant to have indoors. But have you ever witnessed a situation where your pilea leaves are turning yellow?

 3. Potassium Deficiency

 Potassium helps the plant function properly with photosynthesis, protein synthesis, and activation of some enzymes in plants.
-Lack of potassium affects these functions causing the leaves to turn yellow.

-Potassium deficit can make the edges of the leaves appear scorched as if they were burned by direct sunlight.
+Potassium deficit can make the edges of the leaves appear scorched, as if they were burned by direct sunlight.

-If you know that you have provided the right amount of light and that your plant did not get burned by harsh sunlight, potassium deficiency might be the prime cause.
+If you know that you have provided the right amount of light and your plant did not get burned by harsh sunlight, potassium deficiency might be the prime cause.

 - You should treat the plant with high potassium fertilizer like banana peels, wood ash, or EasyPeasy Potassium fertilizer (as a chemical option).

 - Ensure the soil has a pH ranging from 6.0 to 7.0 for the plant to absorb the potassium properly.

 4. Extreme Temperature and Low Humidity

 Pilea likes to grow between temperatures ranging from 65°F to 90°F and thrives the most in highly humid conditions.